darren-white/Getting-and-Cleaning-Data/CodeBook.md

 	- subject_test.txt
 	- X_test.txt
 	- y_train.txt

 	The following tasks are performed by the script:

+The following tasks are performed by the script:
 	- Join the activiy descriptions in activity_labels.txt with y_train.txt and y_test.txt to give a description to each activity